 Tree of Heaven– The tree of heaven is anything but heavenly.
 It can form dense thickets and pop up in pavement cracks and railroad ties.
 A tall tree of up to 80 feet (24 m.) in height, leaves can be up to 4 feet (1 m.) in length.
 The seeds of the tree are affixed with paper-like wings that enable them to travel great distances in the wind.
 The crushed foliage smells like rancid peanut butter and is thought to produce toxic chemicals that thwart any other healthy plant growth in close proximity.

 Additional plants that can become invasive in the cooler climate of zone 4 include:

 - Although often included in “wildflower” seed mixes, bachelor’s button is actually considered to be an invasive plant in zone 4.

-- Knapweed is also another invasive plant in zone 4 and can form dense areas that affect the value of pastures and rangeland.
-The seeds of both are spread by grazing animals, machinery and on shoes and clothing.
+- Knapweed is another invasive plant in zone 4 and can form dense areas that affect the value of pastures and rangeland.
+The seeds of both are spread by grazing animals, machinery, and on shoes or clothing.

 - Hawkweeds can be found in dense colonies topped by dandelion-like flowers.
 The stems and leaves exude a milky sap.
 The plant is easily spread via stolons or by the small barbed seeds that catch on fur or clothing.

-- A tall (up to 10 feet) invasive perennial is toadflax.
-Toadflax, both dalmatian and yellow, spreads from creeping roots or by seed.
+- A tall, up to 10 feet (3 m.) invasive perennial is toadflax.
+Toadflax, both Dalmatian and yellow, spreads from creeping roots or by seed.

-Of the water loving invasive plants, there are parrot feather and Brazilian elodia.
+Of the water-loving invasive plants, there are parrot feather and Brazilian elodea.
 Both plants spread from broken stem fragments.
-These aquatic perennials can create dense infestations that trap sediment, restrict water flow and interfere with irrigation and recreational activities.
+These aquatic perennials can create dense infestations that trap sediment, restrict water flow, and interfere with irrigation and recreational activities.
 They are often introduced when people dump pond plants into water bodies.